-Ligali is an Africentric political and spiritual movement.
+The Ligali organisation is guided by an Africentric political and spiritual philosophy.

-We do not believe it is possible to address the complexity of the many injustices we face without an understanding and grounding in both.
+We do not believe it is possible to address the complexity of the many injustices we face without an understanding and grounding in both politics and spiritual faith.

-Coming to terms with any injustice or trauma, big or small can be a difficult process.
+For most people, coming to terms with any injustice or trauma, big or small can be a difficult process.
 For example, learning about Maafa for the first time or trying to process injustices that are still occurring typically causes suffering of the heart, head and spirit.
 It’s similar in many ways to the seven stages of grief, first there is shock and then denial occurs.
-People start to say ‘slavery couldn’t be that bad’, ‘we did it to ourselves’, ‘the government didn’t know’, ‘we deserved it’…
+People start to say ‘slavery couldn’t be that bad’, ‘we did it to ourselves’, 'if he wasn't up to no good the police wouldnt have killed him', ‘the government didn’t know’, ‘we deserved it’…

 1. Denial - This the fastest way to initially cope by helping to lessen the pain, however by losing empathy and artificially blocking the immense pain in this way our emotional state can become cold to the reality of others still in agony and in need of our help.

 2. Guilt – For many, we can ask ourselves questions like ‘why didn’t we do more to prevent this’?
 But ownership of a circumstance that we could not prevent can also cause us to question our own purpose.
 It is important at this stage to seek others who also think they must carry this burden in order to share and confront this unfair emotional load.

 3. Anger – This powerful emotion is a natural response to the extreme pain of loss.
 It also occurs when we realise that an injustice was preventable.
 If left uncontrolled it can develop into bitterness and addiction to anger itself.
 This is when rituals that include art, music or dance therapy can be at its most healing.
 Most people go on protest marches at this time allowing the rage to seep out in a safe space.